 - 20x20x1 replacement air filters for your furnace, air conditioner, or HVAC system (actual size: 19.50 x 19.50 x 0.75 inches)

-- MERV 8 (Odor Eliminator) synthetic media protects homes from adverse smells while trapping 90% of airborne particles without impacting air flow
+- MERV 8 (Odor Eliminator) synthetic media (comparable with MPR 600 & FPR 5) protects homes from adverse smells while trapping 90% of airborne particles without impacting air flow

 - Industrial-grade beverage board frames with dual wire backings outperform standard cardboard designs